youenchene/soldering-smoke-extraction-3D/README.md

 ## Why

-Wanted a cheap soldering smoke extractor with exit far for the extraction.
+Wanted a cheap soldering smoke extractor with an exit far for the extraction.

 ## How it looks